One Day in Vienna

 If you go until the final stop of this tram, you will arrive at Grinzing.

 Although being a part of the city of Vienna, the atmosphere is more like a typical small Austrian town.
-Here you gonna find the famous Austrian wine taverns (called “Heuriger”), where you can get the wine from the harvest in and around the city.
+Here you gonna find the famous Austrian wine taverns (called “Heuriger”), opened from 3.30 pm, where you can get the wine from the harvest in and around the city.

 This is the perfect place to finish off a long day of sightseeing; just eat a famous Wiener Schnitzel, drink some wine and relax!